-None.
+Türkiye.

-6. After the adoption of the draft resolution, statements in explanation of vote were made by the representatives of Czechia (on behalf of the European Union and Albania, Bosnia and Herzegovina, Georgia, Iceland, Japan, Liechtenstein, Montenegro, the Republic of Moldova, Ukraine, the United Kingdom of Great Britain and Northern Ireland and the United States of America), Australia (also on behalf of Canada and New Zealand) and the United States of America.
+5. Also at the same meeting, statements in explanation of vote after the vote were made by the representatives of Spain (on behalf of the European Union and Albania, Georgia, Iceland, Japan, Monaco, Montenegro, the Republic of Moldova, Ukraine, the United Kingdom of Great Britain and Northern Ireland and the United States of America), Mexico and the United States of America.